Woman of the Hour

 Author

 Claire Polders is a Dutch author of fiction and nonfiction.
-She published five novels and 100+ essays, stories, and book reviews.
+She published 5 novels and 100+ essays, stories, and book reviews.

-Her flash fiction collection Woman of the Hour: Fifty Tales of Longing and Rebellion is her debut story collection published by Vine Leaves Press in July 2025.
+Her flash fiction collection Woman of the Hour: Fifty Tales of Longing and Rebellion is her debut story collection.

 Early Praise for Woman of the Hour

 “The riveting characters in Woman of the Hour are full of desire, anger, regret, and darkness.
-Their fragmented lives are tough, but their grit inspires.”
+Their fragmented lives are tough, but their grit inspires.
+This brilliant collection makes you love people again.”

 —Grant Faulkner, author of The Art of Brevity: Crafting the Very Short Story and executive producer on America’s Next Great Author